PB4L – Positive Behaviour for Learning

 PB4L is for people throughout our schools and early childhood centres.
 Its programmes are for individuals, groups, schools, teachers, parents and whānau.
 Programmes offer tools for supporting positive behaviour in situations of clear need, and in more settled environments.

-The PB4L services:
+The PB4L initiatives: